isovector/certainty-by-construction/src/book/1-agda.lagda.md

              )
 ```

-Note that these are *primes* at the end of `def:curry` and `def:uncurry`, not
+Note that these tick marks at the end of `def:curry` and `def:uncurry` are
-apostrophes.
+*primes*, not apostrophes.
 Primes can be input via [`'`](AgdaMode).

-It is now time to investigate the mysterious curly braces that prefix several of
-our functions.
-As a reminder, we have the following functions in scope, with
-the given typing judgments:
+When you import `module:Data.Product` for yourself in the future, you won't need
+this `keyword:renaming`.
+It's necessary here only to simplify some details that
+we don't usually care about (or even notice.)

+Our sandbox is now be equivalent to our last environment, where we defined
+everything by hand.
+In Agda like any other programming language, it's desirable
+to use existing machinery rather than build your own copy, although admittedly
+building it for yourself leads to better understanding.

 Hidden

 :   ```agda
-  postulate
+  mutual
+    -- fix indentation
     ```

+Let's now look again at the types of `def:_,_`, `def:curry`, and `def:curry`, in their full curly-braced glory:

 ```agda